-The comparison may have false-negatives as it is done byte by byte in non-ascii names.
+The comparison of dns names may have false-negatives as it is done byte by byte in non-ascii names.

 When the flag GNUTLS\VERIFY\DO\NOT\ALLOW\WILDCARDS is specified no wildcards are considered.
 Otherwise they are only considered if the domain name consists of three components or more, and the wildcard starts at the leftmost position.